dimak20/devops_todolist_kubernetes_task_12_helm_charts/INSTRUCTION.md

 ./bootstap.sh
 ```

-### 2. Validate deployment, statefulSet and other config by the command below:
+### 2. Validate deployment, statefulSet and other configs by the command below:
 ```bash
 kubectl get all,cm,secret,ing -A >> output.log
 ```
 You need to check that each pod is healthy and running in the output.log